 - They come out of the box ONE…AT…A…TIME!
 You only have one hand to open the box and remove a wipe and if you’re like me, there’s nothing that ticks you off more than pulling out a wipe with 5 others clinging to it!

 - They are able to remove a lot of heavy mess in one wipe.
 Pampers has found the sweet spot when it comes to texture: they’re soft on baby’s bottom but tough enough to remove a heavy mess quickly.

 - To put it bluntly: they don’t stink like toilet bowl cleaner infused with grandma’s favorite eau de toilette!

-Our newborn twins cried continuously every time we changed their diaper – it was heartbreaking!
-But our wipe warmer changed all that when we got home from the hospital.
+Also on my list of important newborn items is a wipes warmer.
+Our twins cried continuously every time we changed their diaper in the beginning – it was heartbreaking!
+But our wipes warmer changed everything!

-Once we started using warmed wipes, Sven would only fuss a little and Thea was totally fine.
+Once we started using warmed wipes, our baby boy would only fuss a little and our little girl was totally fine.

 4. Changing Pad